aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.markup/smarttag/_index.md

 ﻿---
 title: SmartTag class
 second_title: Aspose.Words for Python via .NET API Reference
-description: "This element specifies the presence of a smart tag around one or more inline structures (runs, images, fields,etc.) within a paragraph."
+description: "This element specifies the presence of a smart tag around one or more inline structures (runs, images, fields,etc.) within a paragraph"
 type: docs
 weight: 160
 url: /python-net/aspose.words.markup/smarttag/